-Baseline & Management Reports
+Baseline & Management Recommendations

 The study period begins with the recording of baseline levels, which along with all subsequent observations, will evaluate the effectiveness of the management plans and the impact they have had on each site.

-The published findings including the Baseline Reports and Management Recommendations for each location will be available from this page once they are published.
+The published findings including the ‘Baseline Reports and Management Recommendations’ and ‘Annual Habitat Reviews’ for each site will be available from this page once they are published.

 Located in the middle of the Wicklow Uplands, this very large commonage (674 ha) includes lands close to Lough Dan and the Glenmacnass Waterfall and the summits of Mullaghcleevaun East Top and Duff Hill.